 The City is undertaking a two-stage developer solicitation process through this Request for Qualifications/ Reguest for Proposals (RFQ/P).
 The first stage is a Reguest for Qualifications (RFQ) to pregualify respondents based on their demonstrated ability to complete a development of similar scale and scope and financial capacity.
 Qualified respondents will be invited to participate in the second stage. the Request for Proposals (RFP), that will require respondents to present their vision to implement a comprehensive redevelopment of the JDY Site.
 Details and requirements of both the RFQ and RFP stages of the process are included in this document.
-At this stage, the City is seeking responses to the RFQ only.
+At this stage, the City is seeking responses to the RFP from pre-qualified developers.
+Do not respond to this RFP unless you have been asked directly by the City to do so.